weaming/json-api/README.md

 What you need to do is inherit the Magic class and overwrite several methods, then use method it provides to add route to your framework app.

+The key point is it's api `magic.json_api(view_func)` wraps your logic code, then check the request data and reponse data.

 ```
 pip3 install json-api
 ```